MJZSoft/OpenUI5Tutorial/Samples/app1/README.md

-# The gool is to show you how to bootstraping the UI5 library from its original CDN.
+# The gool is to show you how does the bootstraping works.

 ![Sample Output](./Output.JPG)